It’s Christmas again! Already…

 Okay, there may be a recency bias here seeing as this movie was just released.
-Or it could even a nostalgic bias, seeing as this film brings back so many faces from Spidey’s cinematic past.
+Or it could even be a nostalgic bias, seeing as this film brings back so many faces from Spidey’s cinematic past.
 Whatever the case may be, I’m ranking No Way Home above Homecoming for the time being.
 I guess we’ll see how I feel they compare later.

 Spider-Man: No Way Home is so recent, that I feel I don’t have much else to say that I didn’t already say in my review at the moment.
 But here’s a quick refresher…